Double parton correlations in constituent quark models: Acknowledgments

 \section{Acknowledgments}

-{ We thank Markus Diehl for fruitful comments.} S.S. thanks Livio Fan\`o for useful discussions.
-This work has been partially supported by the Mineco under contract FPA2010-21750-C02-01, by GVA-Prometeo/2009/129, by CPAN(CSD-00042) and by Hadron Physics 3 of the European Union.
+{ We thank Markus Diehl for fruitful comments.} S.S. thanks Livio Fan\`o for useful discussions. { This work was supported in part by the Research Infrastructure Integrating Activity Study of Strongly Interacting Matter (acronym HadronPhysic3, Grant Agreement n.
+283286 and n.
+283288) under the Seventh Framework Programme of the European Community,} by the Mineco under contract FPA2010-21750-C02-01, by GVA-Prometeo/2009/129, and by CPAN(CSD-00042).
 S.S. thanks the Department of Theoretical Physics of the University of Valencia for warm hospitality, the { IVICFA} and the project ``Partonic structure of mesons, nucleons and light nuclei'' of the INFN-Mineco agreement for financial support.
 V.V. thanks the INFN, sezione di Perugia and the Department of Physics of the University of Perugia for warm hospitality and support.